 BROWN, Charles Philip.
 Calcutta, India 10.11.1798 — London 12.12.1884.
-British Civil Servant in India (1817-55) and an Indologist, specialist of Telugu language.
-Son of the rev. David B., provost of the College of Calcutta.
+British Civil Servant in India (1817-55) and Indologist, specialist of Telugu language.
+Son of rev. David Brown (1763–1812), the provost of Calcutta College, and Frances Cowley.
 Educated by his father in India, after his death came to England in 1812.
-After studies at Haileybury entered Madras Civil Service.
+After studies at Haileybury entered Madras Civil Service in 1817.
 Served many years in revenue, magisterial and judicial duties in the districts of Cuddapah and Masulipatam.
 Became a good scholar of Persian, Sanskrit, Hindustani, and Telugu, which until then had been mostly discarded.
 Relieved from his duties lived 1835-38 in London.
 From 1838 Persian translator.
-1846 postmaster-general, Telugu translator, member of the Council of Education, government director of Madras Bank, and Curator of MSS. at the College Library in Madras.
-Retired in 1855 and returned to England, where he became a (voluntary) Professor of Telugu at the University College in London.
+1846 postmaster-general, Telugu translator, member of the Council of Education, government director of Madras Bank, and Curator of Manuscripts at the College Library in Madras.
+Retired in 1855 and returned to England, where he became an unpaid (“almost honorary”) Professor of Telugu at University College in London.

-CPhBr. was the pioneer of the scholarly study of Telugu, and of Indian chronology, especially important as a lexicographer.
+Brown was the pioneer of the scholarly study of Telugu, and, back in England, of Indian chronology.
+Especially important he was as a lexicographer.
 His Telugu grammar and dictionaries were still reprinted in the 1970s.
-He also made a collection of more than 2000 manuscripts in Sanskrit and Telugu, which he presented in 1845 to M.L.S., now kept in Madras.
+He also made a collection of more than 2000 manuscripts in Sanskrit and Telugu, which he presented in 1845 to M.L.S., now kept in Chennai.
 He had important role in revitalizing Telugu literature.
 In his memories, quored in JRAS, he tells of the careful detail work he did with the manuscripts of classical Telugu texts.

 – The Zillah Dictionary in the Roman Character: explaining the various Words used in Business in India.
+4+132 p.
 Madras 1852; English and Hindustani Phraseology, or Exercises in Idioms.
-Calcutta 1855.
+435 p.
+Madras 1855.

 – Cyclic Tables of Hindu and Mahommedan Chronology of the Telugu and Kannada Countries.
-1850; Ephemeris showing the corresponding Dates according to the English, Telugu, Malayalam, and Mahommedan Calendaries 1751–1850.
-18??; Carnatic Chronology, the Hindu and Mahommedan Methods of reckoning time, explained with Symbols and Historical Records.
+66 p.
+Madras 1850; Ephemeris showing the corresponding Dates according to the English, Telugu, Malayalam, and Mahommedan Calendaries 1751–1850.
+Madras 1850; Carnatic Chronology, the Hindu and Mahommedan Methods of reckoning time, explained with Symbols and Historical Records.
 11+90 p.
 L. 1863.